 - Marriage Certificate (where applicable)

-- Supporting documents to prove full-time employment / self-employment e.g. Business File, latest 3 months of CPF statements showing employment status etc
+- Supporting documents to prove full-time employment / self-employment e.g. Business File, latest 3 months of CPF contribution history statements showing employment status etc

 - Photocopies of the passport / NRIC / overseas employment letter for parent/s who are currently overseas

-If statutory declaration is used, children who are registered using either the grandparent’s or the parent’s sibling’s address and residing within 1 km or between 1 km and 2 km from the school of choice are balloted together with the other children of the same citizenship residing between 1 km and 2 km from the school.
+If statutory declaration is used and balloting is required, children who are registered using either the grandparent’s or the parent’s sibling’s address and residing within 1 km or between 1 km and 2 km from the school of choice are placed together with the other children of the same citizenship residing between 1 km and 2 km from the school.
+MOE HQ will centrally conduct the computerised balloting.

-In addition, a child who gains priority admission into a school through distance category (including the eligibility to be balloted within those distance category) based on the child’s grandparent or parent’s sibling’s address is required to continue with the child-care arrangement at the address used for registration for at least 30 months, from the commencement of the P1 Registration Exercise on 30 June 2016.
+In addition, a child who gains priority admission into a school through distance category (including the eligibility to be balloted within those distance category) based on the child’s grandparent or parent’s sibling’s address is required to continue with the child-care arrangement at the address used for registration for at least 30 months, from the commencement of the Primary One Registration Exercise on 28 June 2018.
 If this condition is subsequently not met, MOE reserves the right to transfer the child to another school with vacancies, as the basis of the priority admission to the first school is the declared address used for registration.